Dog Dayz Event on Hiatus

 For more than a decade, Boulder Parks and Recreation (BPR) closes Scott Carpenter Pool (SCP) to human use and opens the water up for dogs to enjoy during the last days of the summer season.
-Currently, SCP is closed for 2019 to accommodate construction of the 2017 Community, Culture and Safety Tax supported pool enhancement project.
-As the facility is closed, BPR staff have determined the need to place the popular Dog Dayz on hiatus in 2019.
+Currently, SCP is closed to accommodate construction of the pool enhancement project.
+As the facility is closed, BPR staff have determined the need to place the popular Dog Dayz on hiatus.

 This decision was not an easy one, and staff considered a number of factors before deciding it was not feasible to relocate the event to the city’s alternate outdoor aquatic facility, Spruce Pool.
 There are two primary reasons that Spruce Pool is not a suitable site to host Dog Dayz: